-- (1) 1With the written master thesis, the candidate should prove that he or she is in a position to process a scientific topic using the methods of his or her research area in the specified timeframe, develop an independent, scientifically established judgement, arrive at scientifically underpinned statements and illustrate the results in a linguistically as well as formally appropriate manner.
-30 C are awarded for successful completion of the master thesis. - (2) 1The provisional working topic of the master thesis should be agreed with the proposed academic advisor and submitted with confirmation from the second academic advisor to the examination board concerned.
-2In the event of the candidate is unable to find an academic advisor, the examination board will specify an academic advisor and a topic.
-3The candidate's view should be considered in choosing the topic.
-4The right to suggest the topic does not constitute any legal right.
-5The office of the degree programme will issue the topic of the master thesis; it must in this context observe the regulations issued by the examination board in this respect.
-6The time of issue should be recorded. - (3) 1Students shall have 6 months in which to complete their master thesis; this begins on the first day of the winter semester; the programme committee shall issue a ruling in the event that the deadline is missed.
-2Upon application of the candidate, the examination board can extend the deadline for submitting the thesis by a maximum of 8 weeks, upon agreement with the first academic advisor and existence of an important reason that cannot be attributed to the candidate.
+(1) With the written master's thesis, the candidate should prove that he or she is in a position to process a scientific topic using the methods of his or her research area in the specified time frame, develop an independent, scientifically established judgement, arrive at scientifically underpinned statements and illustrate the results in a linguistically as well as formally appropriate manner.
+30 C are awarded for successful completion of the master's thesis.

+(2) The provisional working topic of the master's thesis should be agreed with the proposed academic advisor and submitted with confirmation from the second academic advisor to the examination board concerned.
+In the event of the candidate is unable to find an academic advisor, the examination board will specify an academic advisor and a topic.
+The candidate's view should be considered in choosing the topic.
+The right to make a proposal for the choice of topic does not constitute a legal right.
+The office of the degree programme will issue the topic of the master's thesis.
+It must, in this context, observe the regulations issued by the examination board in this respect.
+The time of issue must be recorded.

+(3) Students shall have 6 months in which to complete their master's thesis.
+This begins on the first day of the winter semester.
+The programme committee will issue a ruling in the event that the deadline is missed.
+Upon application by the candidate, the examination board can extend the deadline for submitting the thesis by a maximum of 8 weeks, upon agreement with the first academic advisor and existence of an important reason that cannot be attributed to the candidate.
+An important reason normally exists in the case of an illness that is to be notified immediately and demonstrated by producing a medical certificate.

-3An important reason normally exists in case of illness that is to be notified immediately and established by producing a medical certificate. - (4) 1 The topic can be returned only once and only within the first 4 weeks of the time allotted for completing the thesis.
-2A new topic should be promptly agreed, at the latest within 4 weeks.
-3In the event that a master thesis is repeated, the topic may be returned only in accordance with sentence 1 if the examination candidate has not resorted to this option in the first examination attempt. - (5) 1The master thesis must be submitted on time and in two copies to the office of the degree programme.
-2The master thesis must also be submitted in an electronic form according to more specific regulations issued by the examination board.
-3The time of submission should be recorded.
+(4) The topic can be returned only once and only within the first 4 weeks of the time allotted for completing the thesis.
+A new topic must be agreed upon immediately, but no later than within 4 weeks.
+In the event that a master's thesis is repeated, the topic may be returned only in accordance with sentence 1 if the examination candidate has not resorted to this option in the first examination attempt.

-4Upon submission, the candidate should declare in writing that he or she has independently compiled the work and has not used any sources and tools other than those specified.
+(5) The master's thesis must be submitted on time and in two copies to the office of the degree programme.
+Additionally, a text version must be submitted in the format of a commonly used word processing program or in PDF format (unprotected) at the same time and it must be ensured that the written version and the supplementary version submitted match each other.
+The time of submission should be recorded.
+Upon submission, the candidate should declare in writing that he or she has independently compiled the work and has not used any sources and tools other than those specified.

-- (6) The master thesis must be drafted in English. - (7) 1The office of the degree programme forwards the master thesis to the first advisor and the second advisor as a reviewer.
-2Each evaluator gives a grade.
-The duration of the assessment procedure should not exceed four weeks. - (8) Unlike in § 16 section 5 APO, if the difference between assessments by the two reviewers is at least 1.0 or an assessment is "insufficient", but the other is "sufficient" or higher, a third reviewer will be appointed for the assessment of the master thesis.
-In this case the examination board will reach a final decision on the final grade of the master thesis on the basis of all expert reviews.
+(6) The master's thesis must be drafted in English.

+(7) The office of the degree programme forwards the master's thesis to the first advisor and the second advisor as a reviewer.
+Each reviewer will award a grade.
+The duration of the assessment procedure should not exceed four weeks.

+(8) Deviating from § 16 section 5 APO, if the difference between assessments by the two reviewers is at least 1.0, or an assessment is "insufficient" while the other is "sufficient" or higher, a third reviewer will be appointed for the assessment of the master's thesis.
+In this case, the examination board will reach a final decision on the final grade of the master's thesis on the basis of all expert reviews.